kuangwanjing/ruleparser/README.md

 }
 ```

-This is very useful when the operation is about regular expression matching, a remote procedure checking.
+This is very useful when the operation is about regular expression matching or calling a remote procedure to do the checking.

 ### Step 4: Run the parser